National Advisory Council

-Lisa Egbuonu-Davis, MD, MPH, MBA was Co-Founder and Director of ROI Squared, a start-up focused on commercializing low cost “disruptive” medical devices.
-She also serves as Managing Director, LED Enterprise LLC and advises life science clients on business and research strategies to address evidence needs of patients, providers, payers and policy makers.
-She is an experienced life science executive with clinical research and public health expertise.
-Lisa has over 20 years of leadership experience in the biopharmaceutical industry, including line management of large multi-disciplinary global research staff and budgets, merger and acquisition management and public/private/academic partnership development.
-Previously, Lisa worked 13 years at Pfizer, serving as Vice President, Global Outcomes Research and Vice President of US Medical Operation.
-Other roles included Vice President, Public Affairs at Lederle and Clinical Research Physician at Eli Lilly and Company.
-Immediately preceding founding ROI Squared, she consulted to both industry and government as an Executive Advisor at Booz, Allen and Hamilton.
-Lisa earned a B.S. in Biology at M.I.T. and an MBA in health care management from Wharton; she earned M.D. and M.P.H. (epidemiology) degrees from Johns Hopkins and is board certified in pediatrics.
+Lisa Egbuonu-Davis was co-founder and director of ROI Squared, a start-up focused on commercializing low cost “disruptive” medical devices.
+She also serves as managing director of LED Enterprise and advises life-science clients on business and research strategies to address evidence needs of patients, providers, payers and policy-makers.
+She is an experienced life-science executive, with clinical research and public health expertise.
+Lisa has over 20 years of leadership experience in the biopharmaceutical industry, including line management of large multidisciplinary global research staff and budgets, merger and acquisition management and public/private/academic partnership development.
+She worked for 13 years at Pfizer as a vice president of global outcomes research and vice president of U.S. medical operation.
+She holds a B.S. in biology from M.I.T., an MBA in health care management from Wharton, and M.D. and M.P.H. (epidemiology) degrees from Johns Hopkins.
+She is board-certified in pediatrics.

 Chairman, Retirement Living Television